-After breaking through the communist blockade, the Dinara Chetnik Division continued marching following the route of Otric-Srb-Mala Kapela-valley of Gacko, towards the northern Adriatic coast.
-In these areas the Croatian Nazis, Ustase, committed horrendous crimes on the Serbian civilians.
+After breaking through the communist blockade, the Dinara Chetnik Division continued marching, following the route of Otric-Srb-Mala Kapela-valley of Gacko, towards the northern Adriatic coast.
+In these areas the Croatian Nazis, the Ustashe, committed horrendous crimes against the Serbian civilians.
 Not even women, children or the elderly were spared.
-Together with the fighters of the Dinara Chetnik Divisions, a great number of women, children and elderly took up this voyage, not wanting to stay under upcoming communist tyranny.
+Together with the fighters of the Dinara Chetnik Divisions, a great number of women, children and elderly took up this voyage, not wanting to stay under the coming communist tyranny.
 People in the columns were hungry and exhausted which made the troops move very slowly along this treacherous route.
 There were many challenges along the way that had to be overcome.
 The greatest challenge was the crossing of the river Korana.
 In order for the civilians to cross safely, improvised bridges had to be constructed out of horse carriages and carts.
 This took a lot of effort and skill.
 The cold river took its own toll, drowning several fighters and their horses.
-Those who safely crossed the river were greeted by the enemy ambushes on the opposite shore.
+Those who safely crossed the river were greeted by enemy ambushes on the opposite shore.

 The retreat to Slovenia was undertaken because of the widespread belief that the allies would not give Yugoslavia up to the absolute power of the communists.
-From some unofficial remarks by Colonel MacDaual (an American officer sent to establish communications with the Chetniks), one could conclude that the western allies would quickly shift their policy toward Tito and his communist regime.
+From some unofficial remarks made by Colonel Robert H. McDowell (an American officer sent to establish communications with the Chetniks), one could conclude that the Western Allies would quickly shift their policy toward Tito and his communist regime.

 The Road Without Return